mgattozzi/mgattozzi/_pages/posts/2016-09-13-understanding-where-clauses.md

+---
+layout: post
-# Understanding where clauses and trait constraints
+title: Understanding where clauses and trait constraints
+---

 Lately I've been working on a crate [functils](https://github.com/mgattozzi/functils) to make Rust a little more functional and it's based off Stephen Diehl's